Prescription weight-loss drugs

 Who is a candidate for weight-loss drugs?

-Your doctor may consider weight-loss drugs for you if you haven't been able to lose weight through diet and exercise and you meet one of the following:
+Your doctor may consider a weight-loss drug for you if you haven't been able to lose weight through diet and exercise and you meet one of the following:

 - Your body mass index (BMI) is greater than 30.